781. Books on general principles and musical forms

 Nelson George The Death of Rhythm and Blues, 1988.

 This controversial history of post-World War II Black music and culture in White society, written by African American culture critic Nelson George, provides a revealing inside look at music and musicians.

 George E. Lewis A Power Stronger than Itself: The AACM and the American Experimental Music, 2008.

-George E. Lewis tells of the Association for the Advancement of Creative Musicians has supported young and old musicians from all backgrounds and races, who have one thing in common: the desire to stretch the limits of musical forms.
-From 1965, with founding member Steve McCall, to Carnegie Hall in 2008, this is the story of the AACM and its community.
+George E. Lewis reveals the story of the Association for the Advancement of Creative Musicians, which has supported young and old musicians from all backgrounds and races.
+They all share the desire to stretch the limits of musical forms.
+From its founding in 1965 by Steve McCall, this is the story of the AACM and its community.

 Alan Lomax The Land Where the Blues Began, 1993.

-Without Alan Lomax, a huge chunk of American music would have possibly gone undocumented.
-The ethnomusicologist traveled the Mississippi Delta in the 1930s and 1940s with his recording equipment.
-His respect for the people and the music he captured shines through.
-He was the first to record many blues musicians, including Leadbelly and Muddy Waters.
-In this book, he allows the musicians themselves to present their stories.
+A huge chunk of American music would have gone undocumented without Alan Lomax.
+The ethnomusicologist traveled the Mississippi Delta in the 1930s and 1940s with his recording equipment, capturing performers like Leadbelly and Muddy Waters.
+His respect for the people and the music shines through, allowing the musicians to present their stories.

 Greil Marcus Mystery Train: Images of American Rock ‘n’ Roll Music, 1997.

 In this classic work, acclaimed critic and author Greil Marcus studies rock ‘n’ roll music’s influence on American culture.
 The book, first published in 1975 is now in the fourth edition.

 Tom Sancton Song for My Fathers: A New Orleans Story in Black and White, 2006.